 - Narcotic medications you may be taking for pain control can cause constipation.
-You may take a stool softener to avoid this.
-Keep bowels regular by drinking fluids, adding fiber to diet, and being active (getting out of bed, sitting up in a chair, and going for a walk). - Restart home medications as directed..
+You may take stool softener to avoid this.
+Keep bowels regular by drinking fluids, adding fiber to diet, and being active (getting out of bed, sitting up in a chair, and going for a walk). - Restart home medications as directed by primary care.